 Buying your child's first guitar?
-Here are some common Q & A, and affordable examples of children's guitars to help you make an informed buyers decision.
+Here are some common Q & A, and affordable examples of children's guitars we sell to help you make an informed buyers decision.

 What size guitar should I buy for my child?It is best if you can have your child try out the various sizes available in person at your local guitar shop, but if you are shopping online here is a size chart that will help you choose the right guitar.